 The work to ensure and develop quality in education and research is ongoing at departmental level, faculty level and university-wide.
 The aim of our quality work is to follow up whether the faculty’s programmes live up to laws and regulations as well as national and international standards and guidelines.
 The aim is also to create preconditions for pedagogical development.

-Quality management within education
+Quality management in education